oceanprotocol/docs/using-ocean-market/asset-hosting.md

 Publishers can choose any hosting service of their choice.
 The below section explains how to use commonly used hosting services with Ocean Marketplace.

 ⚠️ Note
-Please use a proper hosting solution to keep your files.
+**Please use a proper hosting solution to keep your files.**
-When using some systems (for example, `Google Drive`) that are not specifically designed for this use case, you risk not gaining traction.
-Systems such as `Google Drive`, include various virus checks and rate limiters that prevent the `Provider` to download the asset once it was purchased.
+Systems like `Google Drive` are not specifically designed for this use case.
+They include various virus checks and rate limiters that prevent the `Provider` to download the asset once it was purchased and that will.

 ## Decentralised hosting